You don’t have to stray far off the beaten track to find some incredible underground Sheffield music venues.

 After sitting apparently idle and disused for years, this magnificent building is finally back in use for occasional nights since CADS signed a lease for it in early 2017.
 I saw King Capisce’s album launch here along with Roller Trio for what was undoubtedly my favourite gig of the year.
 An old style cinema with the feel of an opera house, this place has bags of character.
 Let’s hope we’ll be seeing more in the months to come.

 Delicious Clam is a staple of the Sheffield DIY scene.
 Recently relocated to new premises in the Castlegate area (it seems like something’s going on down there), the recording studio, venue, and home of the Delicious Clam label is at the heart of something exciting.
-Go there, and listen to bands like Thee Mightees, Tommy Hillfinger, and Long Limbs.
+Go there, and listen to Sheffield bands like Thee Mightees, Tommy Hillfinger, and Long Limbs.

 Haggler’s Corner is truly special space on Queen’s Road that hosts some great music nights.
 A couple of small independent stores, a café, yoga studios, and the main room for gigs overlook a central courtyard, where during evening gigs there’s usually a fire burning.
 Some of the memorable events I’ve seen here include South African performance ensemble The Brother Moves On, and Sheffield’s own Shahe Mardan, sufi qawwali singers.
 Incredible scenes.

 DINA is a brilliant independent space at the heart of the city centre.
 A not-for-profit social enterprise, DINA is a space for new and emerging artists and performers.
-It’s used for all sorts of artistic events, with recent music nights including Barang and Sourdough.
+It’s used for all sorts of artistic events, with recent club nights including Barang and Sourdough.
 Get yourself down there and check out what’s going on.